Stuycs-K/final-project-10-lin-ken-wu-eric/README.md

 ## Overview

 Our project is all about code obfuscation.
-In this project, we will explain why code obfuscation is important, demo different methods of code obfuscation, and create a program to obfuscate code.
+In this project, we will:

+- Why Code Obfuscation is important
 - Show some examples of obfuscated code and what function they serve
-- Demo a program made to obfuscate code that you input in different ways
+- Create and show a program made to obfuscate *YOUR* code into numerous different ways
+- Demo new and variations of obfuscated code.

 ## Instructions